niaid/RNASeqQC_Alignment/README.md

 * Describe and implement the RNA-seq workflow from the pre-processing step to the alignment of reads to the reference genome
 * Describe tools and methods within the RNA-seq workflow
 * Assessing input and output filetypes
+* Learn how to view alignment files on a genome browser

 ## Setting up to run the RNA-seq workflow